cvalenzuela/Mappa/README.md

 ![version](https://img.shields.io/npm/v/mappa-mundi.svg?style=flat-square)

-**_This project is currently in development._**

-Mappa is a [p5.js](https://github.com/processing/p5.js) addon to facilitate work between p5 and existing map libraries and APIs.
+Mappa is a library to facilitate work between the  `<canvas>` element and existing map libraries and APIs.
 It provides a set of tools for working with static maps, interactive tile maps and geo-data among other tools useful when building geolocation-based visual representations.
-Although Mappa was originally designed for [p5.js](https://github.com/processing/p5.js), it can also be used with other libraries that use the canvas element as the render object.
+Mappa was originally designed for [p5.js](https://github.com/processing/p5.js), but it can be used with plain javascript or with other libraries that use the canvas element as the render object.

 ### Usage